Praise past tense

 • He praised the smooth running of the election.
 (Past Simple)

-Along with praise, words are popular ask out and make up.
+Along with praise, words are popular resit and construct.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.